Tsoro yematatu: Equipment

 The board is an isosceles triangle with one line across its breadth, and another line running down the length of the board down its central axis.
-This creates for seven intersection points of which the pieces can be played upon.
+This creates seven intersection points where the pieces can be played.
 Other variations of the board are also used, such as a square board divided by 4 lines, creating an asterisk-style pattern with 8 triangle spaces for pieces to be placed on.

-Each player has 3 pieces.
+Each player has three pieces.
 One plays the black pieces, and the other player plays the white pieces.